Chaoticka/crackerjacks/The-Settings-File.md

 The settings file contains settings for Ciphey.
-Specifically, some of these you may want: * REGEX list.
-Have a list of REGEX’s for the REGEX checker?
-Use the settings file. * Default language.
+Specifically, some of these you may want:
+* REGEX list.
+Have a list of Regex’s for the Regex checker?
+Use the settings file.
+* Default language.
 Hate how Ciphey always loads in English?
-Use the settings file to change the default language to whatever you want. * Is the language checker not working how you want it to work?
+Use the settings file to change the default language to whatever you want.
+* Is the language checker not working how you want it to work?
 Fine-tune the details in the settings file.

 # Default Settings File
 Save this as settings.yml in the appdirs location, which can be found by running ciphey -where or –where.